tihomirahristozova/model/entities/Logistics.Wms.WarehouseRequisitionLines.md

 ### Lot

-The requested lot. null means that any lot can be used or the product does not use lots at all.
-[Filter(multi eq)]
+The requested lot. null means that any lot can be used or the product does not use lots at all. `Filter(multi eq)`

 _Type_: **[Lots](Logistics.Inventory.Lots.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### ParentDocument

-The document, which the current line executes. null when the current line does not execute another line.
-[Filter(multi eq)]
+The document, which the current line executes. null when the current line does not execute another line. `Filter(multi eq)`

 _Type_: **[Documents](General.Documents.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### Product

-The requested product.
-[Required] [Filter(multi eq)]
+The requested product. `Required` `Filter(multi eq)`

 _Type_: **[Products](General.Products.Products.md)**
 _Supported Filters_: **Equals, EqualsIn**

 ### QuantityUnit

-The measurement unit of Quantity.
-[Required] [Filter(multi eq)]
+The measurement unit of Quantity. `Required` `Filter(multi eq)`

 _Type_: **[MeasurementUnits](General.MeasurementUnits.md)**
 _Supported Filters_: **Equals, EqualsIn**

 ### SerialNumber

-The requested serial number. null means that any serial number can be used or the product does not use serial numbers at all.
-[Filter(multi eq)]
+The requested serial number. null means that any serial number can be used or the product does not use serial numbers at all. `Filter(multi eq)`

 _Type_: **[SerialNumbers](Logistics.Inventory.SerialNumbers.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### WarehouseRequisition

-The [WarehouseRequisition](Logistics.Wms.WarehouseRequisitionLines.md#warehouserequisition) to which this WarehouseRequisitionLine belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `WarehouseRequisition`(Logistics.Wms.WarehouseRequisitionLines.md#warehouserequisition) to which this WarehouseRequisitionLine belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[WarehouseRequisitions](Logistics.Wms.WarehouseRequisitions.md)**
 _Indexed_: **True**